yext/answers-search-ui/README.md

 ## onUniversalSearch Configuration

-The onUniversalSearch Configuration is a function that allows you to send an analytics event each time a search is run on a Universal page.
+The onUniversalSearch Configuration is a function, used in the [base configuration](#configuration-options) above.

+It allows you to send an analytics event each time a search is run on a Universal page.
 This function should take in one parameter, `searchParams`, which contains information about the search, and return the desired analytics event.

+Like all Answers Javascript API Library analytics, this will only work if there is a businessId in the ANSWERS.init.

 The search information exposed in `searchParams` is shown below.
 ```js